 The architecture of Herzog & de Meuron is nestled in a garden that is well ordered, botanically rich, casual and distinctively Floridian.
 The Dune Garden is comprised of native coastal dune vegetation.
-Sea Grape, sculptural Buttonwood and Seven Year Apple, along with swaying Coconut and Cabbage palms will create pleasant pockets of shade.
-Natural grasses and masses of indigenous wildflowers will encircle pocket beaches, providing intimate relaxation opportunities.
-The Pool Garden will be a natural extension of the Dune Garden.
+Sea Grape, sculptural Buttonwood, and Seven Year Apple, along with swaying Coconut and Cabbage palms create pleasant pockets of shade.
+Natural grasses and masses of indigenous wildflowers encircle pocket beaches, providing intimate relaxation opportunities.
+The Pool Garden is a natural extension of the Dune Garden.
 The gentle lines and organic forms of the lagoon pool and planting areas meld with the beach.
 Whether lounging in a hammock or from cleverly positioned, comfortable furniture, a variety of garden experiences and great views abound.

-Countless reflections of the stunning garden, ocean and architecture will play across the generous surface of the lagoon pool.
-The lap pool zone will deliver views into the Leeward Garden from a more intimate, sunny vantage point, while offering ample opportunities for open-air exercise.
-The Leeward Garden, sheltered by the architecture, will be a verdant oasis in the town of Sunny Isles.
-While in unity with its urban context, the garden will be distinctly lush and will appear to be preexistent, as if it had always been there.
-Canopies of legacy trees, such as Autograph Trees, Sea Grape, Water Chestnut, Green and Silver Buttonwoods, will embrace residents and passersby equally.
-The volumes created by these canopy trees are juxtaposed with the staggered heights of Coconut, Sabal, and Date Palms, creating a living, ever changing work of art.
-Florida Silver Palms, Native Lignum Vitae, Green and Key Thatch Palms comprise the understory layer of the garden adding depth and texture to this composition.
-The buttress roots and branching habit of a large mature Kapok Tree, will provide a sculptural punctuation to this timeless landscape that will be enjoyed by generations to come.
+Countless reflections of the stunning garden, ocean, and architecture play across the generous surface of the lagoon pool.
+The lap pool zone delivers views into the Leeward Garden from a more intimate, sunny vantage point while offering ample opportunities for open-air exercise.
+The Leeward Garden, sheltered by the architecture, is a verdant oasis in the town of Sunny Isles.
+While in unity with its urban context, the garden is distinctly lush and appears to be preexistent, as if it had always been there.
+Canopies of legacy trees, such as Autograph Trees, Sea Grape, Water Chestnut, Green, and Silver Buttonwoods, embrace residents and passersby equally.
+The volumes created by these canopy trees are juxtaposed with the staggered heights of Coconut, Sabal, and Date Palms, creating a living, ever-changing work of art.
+Florida Silver Palms, Native Lignum Vitae, Green, and Key Thatch Palms comprise the understory layer of the garden adding depth and texture to this composition.
+The buttress roots and branching habit of a large mature Kapok Tree provide sculptural punctuation to this timeless landscape that is enjoyed by generations to come.